 The School District will strive to maintain an unassigned general fund fund balance of not less than 6% and not more than 8% of the budgeted expenditures for that fiscal year.
 The total fund balance, consisting of several portions, including restricted, committed, assigned and unassigned, may exceed 8%.
 If the unassigned portion of the fund balance falls below the threshold of 6% of budgeted expenditures, the Board may pursue options for increasing revenues and decreasing expenditures, or a combination of both until 6% is attained.
-If the unassigned portion of the fund balance by appropriating excess funds for expenditures.
+If the unassigned portion of the fund balance exceeds 8% of budgeted expenditures, the Board may utilize a portion of the fund balance by appropriating excess funds for expenditures.
 The goal shall be to use any excess fund balance for nonrecurring expenditures, not for normal operating costs.